 - Reserved Gold stalls are permissible with your personal Gold Permit displayed within the state vehicle.

 - Observe the speed limit at all times while driving your assigned state vehicle.

 - Traffic violations are the responsibility of the personal recipient.
 The University does not pay for personal traffic violations.

-- The taxpaying public complains when they see state vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
-Please be cautious of your driving behavior at all times.
+- We do receive calls from concerned taxpaying public when they see state vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
+Please be cautious and respectful of your driving behavior at all times.